adap/flower/doc/source/tutorial-quickstart-pytorch.rst

     $ flwr run . --run-config num-server-rounds=5,local-epochs=3

-What follows is an explanation of each component in the project you just created: dataset partition, the model, defining the `ClientApp` and defining the `ServerApp`.
+What follows is an explanation of each component in the project you just created: dataset partition, the model, defining the :code:`ClientApp` and defining the :code:`ServerApp`.

 The Data